jamesfalkner/quarkus-actions-demo/README.md

 # quarkus-actions-demo Project

+This project demonstrates an example GitHub workflow for building native Quarkus applications, containerizing using [Buildah](https://buildah.io), pushing to [Quay](https://quay.io) and then deploying to [OpenShift](https://openshift.com).
+This can be modified to fit your CI/CD needs.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework, and builds a native executable with [Mandrel](https://github.com/graalvm/mandrel) for stunningly fast performance and tiny footprint.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .